-- Swallow metformin hydrochloride extended-release tablets whole and never crush, cut or chew. - are 500 mg orally once daily with the evening meal.
-Increase the dose in increments of 500 mg weekly on the basis of glycemic control - and tolerability, up to a maximum of 2,000 mg once daily with the evening meal. - release tablets 1,000 mg twice daily.
+- The recommended starting dose of metformin hydrochloride extended-release tablets are 500 mg orally once daily with the evening meal. - Increase the dose in increments of 500 mg weekly on the basis of glycemic control and tolerability, up to a maximum of 2,000 mg once daily with the evening meal. - If glycemic control is not achieved with metformin hydrochloride extended-releas tablets 2,000 mg once daily, consider a trial of metformin hydrochloride extended release tablets 1,000 mg twice daily.
 If higher doses are required, switch to GLUCOPHAGE at total daily doses up to 2,550 mg administered in divided daily doses. - Patients receiving GLUCOPHAGE may be switched to metformin hydrochloride extended-release tablets once daily at the same total daily dose, up to 2,000 mg once